KYIV

 2024

-On March 12, Advocacy Center “Life” NGO together with researchers of the Kyiv International Institute of Sociology (KIIS) presented the results of the All-Ukrainian survey “Use of tobacco and nicotine products and attitude to anti-tobacco measures”, conducted in November–December 2023 as part of the regular “Omnibus”.
+On November 21, 2024, in honor of No Smoking Day, the Advocacy Center "Life" and the Kyiv International Institute of Sociology (KIIS) presented the results of a survey on the consumption of tobacco and nicotine products among the adult population of Ukraine at the Ukrinform news agency.
+The survey was conducted in September-October 2024 as part of the regular Omnibus project through computer-assisted telephone interviews (CATI).

 12